ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 .. code-block :: json

     {
-        "unassigned_drones": {
+        "unassigned_uavs": {
             "targets_filename": "input_data/targets.csv",
+            "automatic_targets": "an optional dictionary detailed below outlining parameters for automatic targets if desired"
             "boundary_polygon_filename": "input_data/boundary_polygon.csv",
-            "dt": "time in seconds between unassigned aircraft updates", "uav_repulsion_const": "uav repulsion coefficient (positive for repulsion)", "uav_repulsion_power": "uav repulsion power (adviced to be negative)", "target_attraction_const": "target attraction coefficient (positive for attraction)", "target_attraction_power": "target attraction power (adviced to be negative)", "boundary_repulsion_const": "boundary repulsion coefficient (positive for repulsion)", "boundary_repulsion_power": "boundary repulsion power (adviced to be negative)", "centre_lat": "centre latitude for drones outside boundary to return to", "centre_lon": "centre longitude for drones outside boundary to return to", "output_plots": "Optional.
+            "dt": "time in seconds between unassigned aircraft updates", "uav_repulsion_const": "uav repulsion coefficient (positive for repulsion)", "uav_repulsion_power": "uav repulsion power (advised to be negative)", "boundary_repulsion_const": "boundary repulsion coefficient (positive for repulsion)", "boundary_repulsion_power": "boundary repulsion power (advised to be negative)", "centre_lat": "centre latitude for uavs outside boundary to return to", "centre_lon": "centre longitude for uavs outside boundary to return to", "output_plots": "Optional.
 If 'true' will output plots in the specified output folder, otherwise will not."
         }
+    }

+    To simulate strike forecasting, targets can be specified automatically via the targets_filename or by including the automatic_targets dictionary (or both of these options).
+Automatic targets are determined using the Mean-Shift Clustering algorithm with circles of a given radius.
+Once these circles have converged, a point is considered a target if it contains more than `min_in_target` strikes.
+Targets are calculated every `target_resolution` minutes taking into conisderation the next `look_ahead` minutes worth of strikes.

+    The automatic_targets dictionary should be structured as follows:

+.. code-block :: json

+    {
+        "automatic_targets": {
+            "radius": "radius of circles",
+            "min_in_target": "required number of strikes within a circle for it to be considered a target", "target_resolution": "how frequently targets are calculated in minutes", "look_ahead": "how far ahead we should consider strikes in minutes" }
     }